 - HTML pages

 However, service accounts are also limited in their publication, like a subscription account.
 In fact, you can only publish 4 times a month and 6 articles in each publication, which is far less than what you can publish in subscription accounts.
-This limitation is similar to subscription-type accounts since WeChat doesn’t want brands to spam their followers’ notifications with endless updates from the brands they follow.

 With features like WeChat Pay, WeChat Store, and allowing users to receive push notifications, the service account is perfect for large businesses with an extensive customer database.
 The comprehensive set of features of WeChat service accounts even includes building an app specifically for your service.
 You can even address customer concerns and feedback through a service account which is challenging to do with other account types.